Ryan Seacrest Responds To Rumors He’s Replacing Nick Cannon On ‘AGT’ [Video]

 Ryan Seacrest is responding to rumors he could be replacing Nick Cannon as host of America’s Got Talent after Cannon sensationally quit the show after eight seasons.

-Seacrest, who’s certainly no stranger to hosting having fronted American Idol, Dick Clark’s New Year’s Rockin’ Eve and On Air With Ryan Seacrest for several years, was recently asked about rumors he could be in line to take over Cannon’s role on the NBC show, and played pretty coy when it came to his response.
+Seacrest, who’s certainly no stranger to hosting having fronted American Idol, Dick Clark’s New Year’s Rockin’ Eve, and On Air With Ryan Seacrest for several years, was recently asked about rumors he could be in line to take over Cannon’s role on the NBC show, and played pretty coy when it came to his response.

 TMZ caught up with Ryan as he exited a gym Los Angeles on February 14, quizzing the former American Idol host on the possibility of him slipping into the hosting role Cannon made vacant after confirming his departure in a lengthy statement on Facebook last week.